Purpose World Tour

 The Purpose World Tour was the third concert tour by Canadian singer Justin Bieber, in support of his fourth studio album Purpose (2015).
-The tour started on March 9, 2016, in Seattle, Washington, and concluded on July 2, 2017, in London, United Kingdom.
+The tour started on March 9, 2016, in Seattle, Washington, and concluded on July 2, 2017, in London, England.
 After that, the remaining 14 shows of the tour were cancelled due to Bieber's mental health issues.

 According to Pollstar, Purpose World Tour grossed $163.3 million and sold 1,761,642 tickets in 2016 and the 29 shows in 2017 grossed $93.7 million with 1,043,839 tickets sold.
 Overall, the tour had a total gross of $257 million and 2,805,481 in attendance in 141 shows, becoming one of the highest-grossing concert tours of both 2016 and 2017.

 Background

 The tour was announced on November 11, 2015, on The Ellen DeGeneres Show.
 That same day, 58 dates in the United States along Canada were revealed on the singer's website.
 Due to overwhelming demand, additional shows were added in several cities.
 On September 30, 2016, Bieber announced that tour dates for New Zealand and Australia were to be released the following week.
 On October 25, 2016, two tour dates were announced for Mexico, as well as the South American and Central American legs of the tour.
 On December 5, 2016, Bieber announced on The Ellen DeGeneres Show he would be starting a stadium tour starting in Australia and continue throughout the year in 2017, with dates announced later that day.